George Alan Vasey: Middle East and Greece

 Shortly after the outbreak of the Second World War in September 1939, Lieutenant General Sir Thomas Blamey appointed Vasey to the 6th Division as his Assistant Adjutant General and Quartermaster General (AA&QMG), the senior logistics staff officer of the division.
 He received the Second AIF serial number VX9.
 Vasey embarked for Palestine as commander of the advance party of the division in December 1939.

 Women friends and family on the wharf waving farewell to the departing troop transport ship RMS Strathallan carrying the Advance Party of the 6th Division AIF to service overseas.
 They include: Vasey's wife Jessie (second from the left), her sisters Thelma Halbert (left) and Doris Sleigh (second from right), and Vasey's sister Marjorie (right).

+Lieutenant General Sir Thomas Blamey (left) talking with Jessie Vasey and lieutenant colonels George Vasey and John Chapman (right) on board the troop transport Strathallan in December 1939.

 Gavin Long noted that Vasey was "highly strung, thrustful, hard working... concealed a deeply emotional even sentimental nature behind a mask of laconic and blunt speech.
 Although he was appointed to head the administrative staff there burned within him a desire to lead Australian troops as a commander."
 Nonetheless, Vasey remained AA&QMG during the Battle of Bardia.
 Following the capture of Tobruk in January 1941, he replaced Frank Berryman as GSO1.

 In March 1941, Vasey was promoted to temporary brigadier and took command of the 6th Division's 19th Infantry Brigade following the departure of Horace Robertson to Australia on medical grounds.
 He led it in Greece, suffering a defeat at the Battle of Vevi.
 Vasey's instructions to his men were couched in typical Vasey terms: "Here you bloody well are and here you bloody well stay.
 And if any bloody German gets between your post and the next, turn your bloody bren around and shoot him up the arse."
 The 19th Infantry Brigade was evacuated to Crete, where it fought in the Battle of Crete.
 Vasey was commended for his work in Crete and was among the last to be evacuated to Egypt, but some 3,000 Australians were taken prisoner.
 Although it was a bitter defeat, Vasey's performance was considered outstanding; he was appointed a Commander of the Order of the British Empire (CBE), awarded a Bar to his DSO, and later the Greek War Cross.